 Partnerships and co-development at the heart of Lesaffre’s R&D

 Whether in the field of bread-making, human, animal or plant health and nutrition, green chemistry, or biofuels, Lesaffre is thoroughly convinced that learning from one another is an excellent driver of dynamic research and development.
 Our group participates in product/process co-development projects alongside our clients, contributing our scientific and technological expertise.
-Lesaffre’s Baking Center™ and Culinary Center around the world provide fertile ground for this type of collaborative work.
+Lesaffre’s Baking Centers™ and Culinary Centers networks around the world provide fertile ground for this type of collaborative work.
 These applied science centers give our clients access to cutting-edge research equipment and support and guidance from a panel of specialized experts.
 All of these provide major leverage when it comes to optimizing recipes and creating new ingredient formulas, products and processes to boost industrial competitiveness.

 Innovative products created in cooperation with clients